 4. Negative or missing reviews

 New listings face an “incubation” period where reviews are critical.
 Without early positive feedback, your booking platform is less likely to push your listing to the top of search results.
 A few low-star reviews can also have a long-term impact if not addressed and balanced out with better guest experiences.
-For more information, read our blog on how to get amazing guest reviews.

 5. Limited visibility across booking channels